danzeng8/TopoRoot/ReadMe.md

 --multi : Compute multiple tillers / stems.
 Applicable to species such as Sorghum.
 This is an experimental setting which is still being researched.

+--lowerRadius : threshold for the thickness of the thinnest part of the stem.
+Only vertices greater than this threshold can potentially be greater (default = 0.15 of thickest vertex).
+If parts of the stem are missing, decrease this threshold.

+--upperRadius: threshold for the thickness of the thickest part of the stem.
+The stem identification algorithm begins with vertices whose thickness is greater than this value (default 0.95 for single-tiller mode, 0.35 for multi-tiller mode).
+If tillers (in multiple-tiller mode) fail to be identified, decrease this threshold.

 If you encounter any issues, please contact me (Dan Zeng) at danzeng8@gmail.com or file an issue on Github.